 Green Things Farm

 Nate and Jill Lada are the owners and operators of Green Things Farm, a 60-acre certified organic farm serving local markets.
 This property is preserved by Ann Arbor Township, and the Greenbelt contributed funding towards the project.
-For more information about Green Things Farm, please visit their
+For more information, visit

 Ann Arbor Farmers Market.